REI worker organization

-Workers at Recreational Equipment, Inc. (REI), an American retail and outdoor recreation services corporation, have one recognized trade union.
+Workers at Recreational Equipment, Inc. (REI), an American retail and outdoor recreation services co-op, have one recognized trade union.
 The company has faced accusations of being anti-union.
 In 2016, REI workers went public with organization efforts that had been growing over concerns about wages and working conditions in the Pacific Northwest, and the company has since faced increasing public criticism from its employees nationwide over issues including living wages, hourly worker policies, and safety protocols during the COVID-19 pandemic.
 Workers have organized at least five petitions since 2016.
 REI has maintained that it is committed to adjusting and improving working conditions for its employees.

 In 2022, a REI store in SoHo, Manhattan, New York City, became the first in the retailer's history to file a petition for a union vote with the National Labor Relations Board.
 The store's employees voted in support of the union.

+As of 2025, eleven stores have voted to unionize, but they have yet to finish negotiating a contract.

 REI Employees for Real Change

 2016

 In 2016 a group of REI employees, and former employee Alpine Anderson, in Seattle, Washington, where REI is headquartered, calling themselves "REI Employees for Real Change" created a Facebook page, an Instagram account, and started a petition with Coworker.org, a nonprofit labor group that assists workers in organizing.
 The workers claimed that following a rise in the city's minimum wage, the raises they got were not commensurate with the hike, and many had their hours cut and scheduling was "erratic".
 In May 2016, at the consumer co-op’s annual members’ meeting, a worker asked then-chief executive officer (CEO) Jerry Stritzke why retail workers hadn't gotten a raise for the prior year in spite of record revenues, saying, "Can we get the signal that we matter too?"
 Strizke said that the co-op could not afford to pay all its workers the $15 minimum wage they were asking for, but that he considered them REI's "most important asset".